devansh08/goto-line.nvim/README.md

 Simple plugin that opens the file and goes to a line from the filepath and line number, under the cursor (extending builtin `gf`).
 It looks for paths in the common error stacktrace format like `<filename>:<line_number>` or vimgrep format like `<filename>:<line_number>:<col_number>`, where `filename` can be absolute or relative, and with or without spaces (tries for best match).

-Best matching is done with preference for vimgrep format over stacktrace format and considering spaces over not considering spaces.

 ## Installation

 Install using your favorite package manager, like any other plugin.